mayamia/project_ui2k/README.md

-this is the unofficial repo for an unofficial mod of super smash bros ultimate this repo is for development purposes only. this is separate from the final releases and not intended to be used raw.
+this is the unofficial repo for an unofficial mod of super smash bros ultimate. this repo is for development purposes only. this is separate from the final releases and not intended to be used raw.